 He has nine brothers and sisters, twelve step-brothers and -sisters, and an almost limitless number of nieces, nephews, cousins, et cetera.
 (There are a lot of ill-shaped, meandering, and conflicting stories in a family that size.)

-In addition to LOTS OF FUN WITH FINNEGANS WAKE, he has written or edited nine books, including Dream Visions: The Art of Alanis Obomsawin (Viggo Mortensen / Perceval Press), Introduction to Literature: British, American, Canadian (Harper & Row) and Cleopatra at the Breakfast Table: Why I Studied Latin With My Teenager and How I Discovered the Daughterland (Quattro).
+In addition to LOTS OF FUN WITH FINNEGANS WAKE, he has written or edited eleven books, including Dream Visions: The Art of Alanis Obomsawin (Viggo Mortensen / Perceval Press), Introduction to Literature: British, American, Canadian (Harper & Row) and Cleopatra at the Breakfast Table: Why I Studied Latin With My Teenager and How I Discovered the Daughterland (Quattro).

 He has published widely on art and writing, including in The Globe and Mail, Montreal Gazette, National Post, Azure, Journal of Canadian Art History, Interior Design, C Magazine, and The Fortnightly Review.

 He is a past or current member, or board member, of Open Studio, C: The Visual Arts Foundation, P.E.N., White Ribbon Campaign, Philadelphia Center for the Book, and The Center for Book Arts (New York).

 For information about his published books, and links to 100+ articles, reviews and papers: tpob.me.